The entire book appears at this link with chapters added after appearing online:

 “Pretty sure,” Tyger says.
-“I think that guy is
+“I believe that guy is

-good to his word.
-He seems quite respectable.
+good to go.
+Seems quite respectable.
 I feel like I can

-leave it there for another half-hour or so and then pick it up,”
+leave it there for another half-hour or so, then pick it up,”

 “Sounds good, but don’t take any unnecessary chances,”